mlk/magical-provider-guice/README.md

 # magical-provider-guice

+Helper Guice modules.

+## Robotic Legs Module

+This is to provide a simplified API around creating "[robot legs](https://github.com/google/guice/wiki/FrequentlyAskedQuestions#how-do-i-build-two-similar-but-slightly-different-trees-of-objects)", where you have two (or more) similar, but slightly differents trees of objects.

+## Legacy Module

 This is in response to a [post on Stack Overflow](http://stackoverflow.com/questions/35746834/pass-parameters-to-constructor-in-guice-with-no-modifications-to-the-interface-i/35747432#35747432).
 The OP wanted a method of creating legacy components without creating either [Provider](https://google.github.io/guice/api-docs/latest/javadoc/index.html?com/google/inject/Provider.html)s or using [Provides Methods](https://github.com/google/guice/wiki/ProvidesMethods).

 For this we will assume that we have a legacy components that we can not change.
 For example: